alimir1/HealthAppForStudents/README.md

 ## Required Features

+**Overview**
-Overview: There will be two ViewControllers: HomeViewController & ResultViewController.
+There will be two ViewControllers: HomeViewController & ResultViewController.
 HomeViewController will collect information from the user and ResultViewController will display the information that was collected on the HomeViewController.

 ### HomeViewController
 <img src='https://i.imgur.com/vYh66Tc.png' title='Video Walkthrough' width='' alt='Video Walkthrough' />